temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

    ```

    You can check it with the Unix `tree` command.
-   If the command isn't native to your system, you can install it with standard package managers like Homebrew and apt-get.
+   If the command isn't native to your system, you can install it with standard package managers like Homebrew and apt.

-2. **Initialize version control**:
+2. Initialize version control:
    This is a good time to set up version control if you want to use it with this project.
    Using Git, you can initialize your repository: